Australian Organising Committee

 With more than 25 years of experience in the mining industry, Marnie is a specialist rock mechanics engineer.
 Marnie commenced her geotechnical career in 1991 at WMC’s Kambalda and St Ives mines as a geotechnical geologist.
 From 1994 to 1998, Marnie was a geotechnical geologist at the Cannington Mine for BHP World Minerals and from 1998 to 2003 Marnie was a senior geotechnical geologist at AMC.
 Marnie was was Superintendent Mine Geotechnical at BHP Billiton’s Olympic Dam from 2003 and from 2006 Marnie was Principal Engineer/Team Leader Mining Technology for BHP Billiton Global Technology.
 She joined AMC’s UK office in 2009 as the Principal Geotechnical Engineer and then Geotechnical Manager and Director, dealing with operations in Europe, Central Asia, Africa, and Australia.
 Marnie joined Rio Tinto in 2017 to head the global geotechnical discipline across the Group.

 Erin has more than fifteen years’ experience in mining, geotech engineering and geology.
 She graduated with Honours at the University of Wollongong in early 2004 and completed a Masters in Mining Engineering in 2011 from UNSW.
 Erin’s career has spanned across multiple commodities and has ranged from site based operational roles, to consultant and corporate roles through Anglo Coal, BMA, Mining One, MMG, and now Newcrest.
-Erin joined Newcrest Mining Ltd in 2016 in a corporate Geotechnical Engineering role and has since moved back to site at Telfer to take on the position of Technical Services Superintendent of the Open Pit operations.
+Erin joined Newcrest Mining Ltd in 2016 in a corporate Geotechnical Engineering role and was then at Telfer in the position of Technical Services Superintendent of the Open Pit operations.
 She has a strong background in geotechnical risk management in operations, slope stability evaluations and geotechnical feasibility studies.

 Dr Felicia Weir